leungadh/LinkedIn/README.md

 ## If login is required,
 - Login: leungadh
-- Password: "This is the 'upload code' authentication token"
+- Password:  Use the 'github upload code' authentication token